 Can a city have an official cocktail?
 If the answer is yes, then LA’s is unquestionably the margarita.
 Thanks to year-round sunshine and incredible Mexican restaurants in every corner of the city, you don’t have to look far to find a marvelous margarita.
 That said, you also don’t have to look far for a bad one.

 What makes for a great margarita?
-That was the subject of much debate in The Infatuation office, but after some yelling (and an ugly triple-sec tossing incident), we finally agreed on the following criteria: Not too much sweet and sour mix, plenty of alcohol, and a well-salted rim.
+That has been the subject of much debate in The Infatuation office, but after some yelling (and an ugly triple-sec tossing incident), we finally agreed on the following criteria: Not too much sweet and sour mix, plenty of alcohol, and a well-salted rim, if that’s your thing.
 It doesn’t hurt if it’s also served in an environment that actually makes us want to drink margaritas with our friends.
-After all, this is the ultimate social cocktail - and these 12 are ultimately the best in LA.
+After all, this is the ultimate social cocktail - and these 11 are ultimately the best in LA.

 This gigantic Mexican restaurant on Beverly has been open since 1931, and though the food isn’t anything to write home about, after a couple of their margaritas, you won’t be able to write anyway.
 We go for the house version, but if you’re in the mood for something slightly less sweet, the Scratch is always good as well.
 No matter which one you end up with, just make sure you take advantage of the best drinking hack in the city: Ask for your ice on the side and you’ll get a giant chalice of margarita that basically equals two for the price of one.